BollineniRohith123/talent-spark-recruit/tasks-and-subtasks.md

 - 🔄 **In Progress**: Feature is partially implemented or needs refinement
 - ❌ **Pending**: Feature is not yet implemented
 - 🚩 **High Priority**: Critical feature that should be implemented first
+- 🆕 **New Requirement**: Recently added requirement for US-based recruiting consultancies

 ## Table of Contents